DishaMT19/DS_AI_Internship/README.md

 - Applied correlation analysis to quantify relationships and detect meaningful patterns.
 - Identified outliers and evaluated their influence on overall dataset behavior.
 - Strengthened ability to extract actionable insights from raw data.
+- Developed a clear understanding of feature engineering as a crucial preprocessing step.
+- Converted categorical data into machine-readable numerical formats using encoding techniques.
+- Applied feature scaling to improve convergence speed and model stability.
+- Generated polynomial features to capture complex, non-linear patterns.
+- Evaluated how engineered features directly impact model performance and efficiency.
+- Strengthened readiness for building optimized and high-performing Machine Learning models.

 ---